You are here: Urology Textbook > Prostate > Seminal vesicle infection

-In addition to bacterial infections, urogenital tuberculosis or schistosomiasis may be the cause for seminal vesicle infections.
-Treatment consists of antibiotics, the need for surgical procedures has become rare.
-In chronic bacterial infection, removal of the seminal vesicle may become necessary (see below).
+In addition to bacterial infections, urogenital tuberculosis or schistosomiasis may cause seminal vesicle infections.
+Treatment consists of antibiotics, and the need for surgical procedures has become rare.
+In chronic bacterial infection, removal of the seminal vesicle may become necessary.

 Seminal Vesicle Abscess

 A bacterial infection of the seminal vesicle may lead to an abscess, especially if known risk factors are present (diabetes mellitus, chronic catheterization, transurethral surgery).
 Signs and symptoms of a seminal vesicle abscess are fever and pelvic pain.
-Imaging is best done with CT or MRI.
-The first therapeutic step is percutaneous drainage of the abscess and the administration of antibiotics.
-Sometimes, however, surgery is necessary (transvesical or perineal approach).
+Imaging is best done with a CT scan or MRI.
+The first therapeutic step is percutaneous drainage of the abscess and administering antibiotics.
+Sometimes, however, surgery is necessary.